-If you want to disrupt health care, it’s time to make our cooperative grow.
+If you want us to be disrupting health care, it’s time to make our cooperative grow.

 We recognize that the term “disrupt” can be misunderstood.
 Health care is made up of good people and good organizations who want to do the right thing and who provide care for people every day.
 We want their work to continue.